-No. Course Outcomes K-Levels CO1 Understand the Gendered jobs and Social Inequality K1 CO2 describes the Issues of wage discrimination and exploitation in unorganized sector K2 CO3 Explain the Gender issues in Health, Environment, Family welfare Measures К3 CO4 Evaluate the Impact of Globalization on working women and National Policy for the empowerment of women 2001 K4 CO5 Assess the Initiatives towards recognition of women as agents of development from sixth five year plan.
+No. Upon Completion of this course, the students will be able to K-Levels CO1 Understand the Gendered jobs and Social Inequality K1 CO2 describes the Issues of wage discrimination and exploitation in unorganized sector K2 CO3 Explain the Gender issues in Health, Environment, Family welfare Measures К3 CO4 Evaluate the Impact of Globalization on working women and National Policy for the empowerment of women 2001 K4 CO5 Assess the Initiatives towards recognition of women as agents of development from sixth five year plan.
 K5

 Semester-II

-ELECTIVE -III GENDER ECONOMICS
+ELECT ELECTIVE -III GENDER ECONOMICS

-Course Code:23PECE21 Hrs/Week:4 Hrs/Semester:60 Credits:3
+Course Code:23PECE21 Course Code:23PECE21 Hrs/Week:4 Hrs/Semester:60 Credits:3